Our Beginning: National Council on Alcoholism

 - Approach addiction as a medical issue.

-- Change attitudes and create understanding by changing behavior.
+- Change attitudes and create understanding through public education.

-In 1957, a group of volunteers formed the Bay Area affiliate of NCADD; which became known as The National Council on Alcoholism and other Drug Addictions-Bay Area (NCA-BA).
+In 1957, a group of volunteers formed the Bay Area affiliate of NCADD.
+This became known as The National Council on Alcoholism and Other Drug Addictions-Bay Area (NCA-BA).

-Our purpose has always been to respond to the unmet needs in our communities to reduce the prevalence and consequences of alcoholism and drug addiction.
+The purpose of the nonprofit has always been to respond to the unmet needs in our communities to reduce the prevalence and consequences of alcoholism and drug addiction.

-NCA-BA pursued that purpose in San Francisco since 1957 through providing direct services such as its well-known DUI and drug diversion programs for individuals who are mandated by courts and the California Department of Motor Vehicles, as well as through counseling, prevention education, and other community outreach.
+NCA-BA pursued its purpose in San Francisco for nearly six decades through providing direct services.
+It offered DUI and drug diversion programs for individuals who were mandated to attend class by courts and the California DMV, as well as counseling, prevention, education, and other community outreach efforts.

 Over time, other resources for people affected by addiction sprung up in the community.
 However, the population of people who needed help continued to grow as well.
 The majority of programs available to help them were short-term and crisis-oriented.
 Aftercare, support, or harm reduction resources were seriously lacking.
 The spectrum of recovery, which is broader than active drug use or even early sobriety, was not being served in a way that was inclusive, accessible, and open.

 In 2015, NCA-BA’s leadership team decided to reposition the organization to fill the broader needs of the recovery community.
 The group would become a leading advocate for long-term recovery from addiction.
 We committed ourselves to take on stigma as a key barrier for those seeking treatment, help, and dignity.
 To this day, COR remains committed to the tradition of educating and advocating for recovery by ending stigma.

 Marty Mann lit the spark that would become Open Recovery.
 Today, we continue in the spirit of her vision: “to help individuals, families and entire communities discover a path of recovery.”